Fort Bragg Army 250 Birthday Celebration

-World Wrestling Entertainment (WWE) star Angelo Dawkins attends the Army 250 Birthday Celebration at Fort Bragg, N.C., June 10, 2025.
-Dawkins joined U.S. President Donald J. Trump to honor the U.S. Army’s 250 Birthday - a powerful tribute to history and the Soldiers.
+Service Members and distinguished guests pose for a photo during the Army's 250th Birthday Celebration at Fort Bragg, N.C., June 10, 2025.
+Fort Bragg, home to the XVIII Airborne Corps and Special Operations Command, is a vital part of our Army and a key to our national security.
 (U.S. Army photo by Pfc.
 Alexis Fischer)

 |Date Taken: